Former Staff

 Research Assistant (Project: Confronting Colonial Pasts, Envisioning Creative Futures)

-As a research assistant for the Confronting Colonial Pasts, Envisioning Creative Futures Project, Luisa supports Jun.-Prof. Julia Binter in the publication process for the project as well as the press work.
+As a research assistant for the Confronting Colonial Pasts, Envisioning Creative Futures Project, Luisa has supported Jun.-Prof. Julia Binter in the publication process for the project as well as the press work.

 Cihan Simsek